Joe Wilkinson: Television

 In November 2019 he starred in the three-part Gold sitcom The Cockfields, which he co-wrote with David Earl.
 Wilkinson plays Simon, who takes his girlfriend Donna (Diane Morgan) to meet his family at their home on the Isle of Wight for the first time.

+In 2024, Wilkinson co-presented Joe & Katherine's Bargain Holidays with Katherine Ryan on Channel 4.
+It was on this show that Joe introduced the term 'mousie', which is a selfie taken from the perspective of a mouse.